-While the subcommittee does approve certification standards, it is not itself a certifying body.
+While the subcommittee does approve formation and certification standards, it is not itself a certifying body.

 The subcommittee does consult and work closely with academic institutions who offer these degrees, and with related organizations, including the Association of Graduate Program in Ministry.
 While the predecessor body to the subcommittee, the independent USCCB Commission on Certification and Accreditation (USCCB/CCA) did offer this academic service, the USCCB Subcommittee on Certification for Ecclesial Ministry & Service does not.
 The reasons for this are noted in the brief history on this page.